shivam8962/Github_API/README.md

 - Search for GitHub users by username.
 - Display user profile information including:
   - Username
-  - Number of public repositories
+  - Profile picture
   - Number of followers
   - Number of following
-  - Profile picture
   - Links to repositories
+  - Commit History

 - Responsive and user-friendly interface.

 ## Demo